 Drought conditions are becoming the new normal in many parts of the country but that doesn't necessarily mean we have to throw our hands up in defeat and surrender the lawn to the harsh conditions.
-There are lawn care techniques for lawn care during drought conditions and technology is constantly improving grass cultivars allowing for improved, drought tolerant types of lawn grasses.
-There's no one solution to dealing with drought, but rather a multi-pronged defense that can help bring your lawn through the worst periods of an extended dry spell.
+There are lawn care techniques that work well for lawn care during drought conditions.
+Meanwhile, technology is constantly developing improved, drought-tolerant types of lawn grasses.
+There's no one solution to dealing with drought, but rather a multi-pronged defense that can help keep your lawn healthy through the worst periods of an extended dry spell.

-It all starts with the basics.
-Most lawns are over-watered, to begin with so learning how to properly water a lawn will go a long way towards supporting it during times of drought or water restrictions.
-An often overlooked fact is that people are responsible for the water use on lawns, not the lawns themselves.
+Most lawns are over-watered, so learning how to properly water a lawn will go a long way towards supporting it during times of drought or water restrictions.
+Deep, infrequent waterings between 3:00 AM and 6:00 AM are ideal; watering at that early hour reduces evaporation while ensuring your grass has the water it needs to thrive.
 Even water-loving grass species like Kentucky bluegrass are capable of surviving and thriving with much less water than they are normally accustomed to.

 Often it is not an extended drought but regular summer heat that can stress a lawn out to the point of decline.
 Again, managing for the stresses will prepare the lawn for drier conditions and better allow it to pull through the tough times.
-Keeping the height of cut as high as possible and encouraging deep rooting are the most important aspects of dealing with summer heat.
+Keeping the height of cut as high as possible (at least three to four inches) and encouraging deep rooting are the most important aspects of dealing with the summer heat.
 It is also crucial to avoid further stresses like aerating and detaching to avoid further decline or inviting other destructive elements like insects or disease.

 Downsizing the Lawn